Understanding Patellar Tendinopathy

 Scar tissue adhesions do not resolve with stretching or traditional massage or soft tissue methods, but instead must be treated with specialized techniques.
 One of the most effective methods is to use a technique known as Active Release Techniques (ART).
 For those who are unfamiliar with this treatment method, ART is a new and highly successful hands-on treatment method that was specifically designed to identify and address scar tissue adhesions that are interfering with the normal movement of the body.

-During an ART treatment the practitioner will first shorten the muscle, tendon, ligament, or joint capsule and then apply a very specific tension with their hands as they stretch and lengthen the tissues.
+During an ART treatment, the practitioner will first shorten the muscle, tendon, ligament, or joint capsule and then apply a very specific tension with their hands as they stretch and lengthen the tissues.
 As the tissue lengthens the practitioner is able to assess the texture and tension of the tissue to determine if the tissue is healthy or contains scar tissue that needs further treatment.
 When scar tissue adhesions are felt the amount and direction of tension can be modified to treat the problematic area.
-There are ART protocols to treat specific muscles and tendons, as well as restrction in the sciatic nerve (click here for more information on ART treatment).
+There are ART protocols to treat specific muscles and tendons, as well as a restriction in the sciatic nerve.

 Step 2 – Correct strength and flexibility

 Simply treating the scar tissue adhesions will make the damaged tissue healthier, and will often result in a significant reduction in pain.
 In fact, it is not uncommon to see a significant improvement in just a few visits.
 However, although addressing the scar tissue makes the muscles healthier, they may still be somewhat tight or weak.
 When this is the case-specific stretches or exercises can be incorporated into a home exercise/rehabilitation routine to help support in-office care.
 Initially, the focus is on correcting local muscle deficiencies (i.e., at the knee, hip, or foot).